fastmachinelearning/SuperSONIC/README.md

 It is recommended to start with examining the metric in Prometheus interface, in order to define an appropriate threshold and avoid typos in the metric definition.

-THe autoscaler can be enabled / disabled via the `servers.autoscaler.enabled` parameter.
+The KEDA autoscaler can be enabled / disabled via the `servers.autoscaler.enabled` parameter.

 ![diagram](docs/diagram.svg "SONIC Server Infrastructure")